mtumalan/mtumalan/README.md

 Software Engineer
 ----------

-Currently in my fourth year of studying a B.S. in Computer Science and Technology at Tecnológico de Monterrey.
 My passion for software development is reflected in my commitment to building robust, scalable, and user-centered applications, using cutting-edge technologies and best practices in the industry.

 * 🌍  I'm based in Mexico City
 * 🖥️  See my portfolio at [My GitHub Page](http://mtumalan.github.io)